Distance: 44.7 miles

 Looking down the next valley, small pedestrians hike up a winding trail

-Though it was nice to see a few of the only people I'd see all day, it was moderately discouraging to descend 500 feet into a valley, just to immediately ascend the other side.
+It was nice to see a few of the only people I'd see all day, but it was moderately discouraging to descend 500 feet into a valley, just to immediately ascend the other side.

 A pond and scattered trees sit atop a grassy meadown

-It's hard to put into words just how pleasant the top of the ridge is.
-It feels like the sort of place where you spread out a picnic blanket, pull a book out of your backpack, and then sleep for three hours without reading a single page.
+The photos don't do it justice, and it's hard to put into words just how pleasant the top of the ridge is.
+It feels like the sort of place where you spread out a picnic blanket, pull a book out of your backpack, and then just stare at the clouds for a few hours.

 A closeup of a topographic map showing the southeast corner of the route